-Following very restrictive protocols, such as raw food diets or detox diets, doesn’t get you any closer to your health goals than eating a reasonable whole food plant-based diet.
+Following very restrictive protocols, such as raw food diets or detox diets that skip even healthy whole grains, doesn’t get you any closer to your health goals than eating a reasonable WFPB diet.

-In fact, it’s often the cause of malnutrition and people turning their back on vegan diets because they suddenly think their bodies crave fish or eggs without even getting their bloodwork done when they in fact just undereat and cut out food groups unnecessarily.
+In fact, it’s often the cause of malnutrition and people turning their back on vegan diets because they suddenly think their bodies crave animal foods like fish or eggs without even getting their bloodwork done when they in fact just undereat and cut out food groups unnecessarily.

 Thinking that your body is dirty and needs to be cleansed is borderline eating disordered thinking and we would love for you to check in with a professional if you find yourself in this rabbit hole.